 “Your dad will have to come along to sign you up.
 I’m already a member.”

 “Okay, okay.
 No problem.
 But if I die from all that exercising I’m gonna come back and haunt you the rest of your life.”

 “I can understand that.
-I’ll make sure you don’t die from exercising.”
+As a result, I’ll make sure you don’t die from exercising.”

 I grinned, and Todd couldn’t help but grin as well.

 The Del Rio team came out on the field to do their warmup exercises.
 Just like Coach York told us, they were big but looked flabby.
 We sang the National Anthem and the Wilson High song.
 I’d made it a point to learn our school song.
 After all, I am taking Chorus and it would be embarrassing if someone discovered I didn’t know the words.

 We won the coin toss and our offense took the field.
 As Coach Kavanaugh planned, I played left wingback.
 Coach York told us that the Del Rio defensive line might be big, but they weren’t strong and they’d tire easily.